geodaftw/EZ-CNC/README.md

 ##### /Logs/
 This is where you will find log output for future reference

+##### /Scripts/
+This is where custom scripts will be placed that you can run on the victim.

 ##### /AgentRequirements/
 This is where the Agent will be saved after running ```python config.py```